-Now from the laptop that I have decided to use as SDR# Client (wirelessly connected to my home network) it will be necessary to activate the Source field "AIRSPY Server Network" by typing under my IP address (previously marked) : port number, and then press the "C" button.
+Now from the laptop that I have decided to use as SDR# Client (wirelessly connected to my home network) it will be necessary to activate the Source field "AIRSPY Server Network" by typing under my IP address (previously marked): port number, and then press the "C" button.

-established and the panel populates with more informations.
+If everything is working properly, the client/server connection is established and the panel populates with more informations.
 The only thing needed is to adjust the Gain to the right, set the proposed frequency and use it normally: audio, decoding and functionality will be practically the same.
 For the other options already discussed please refer to the AIRSPY Server Network chapter.

-Subsequently, to correctly close the connection it will be necessary to press the "D" button while on the server side, on the

-Pi, the Terminal will be closed and then the Raspberry from the "Close Session / Stop" menu from the first icon at the top left...
+Subsequently, to correctly close the connection it will be necessary to press the "D" button while on the server side, on the Pi, the Terminal will be closed and then the Raspberry from the "Close Session / Stop" menu from the first icon at the top left...